alphacentaury-github/ReactionGUI/README.md

 1. elasctic scattering using optical potential
 2. inelastic scattering using Distorted Wave Born Approximation in rotor model
 3. transfer reaction using Distorted Wave Born Approximation in cluster model
+4. fusion reaction in complex optical potential or incoming wave boundary condition in coupled channel method.
+5. one nucleon knockout reaction in eikonal approximation.

-Capability of doing coupled cluster calculation, CDCC, radiative capture, fusion reaction are planned but not yet available.
+Capability of doing coupled cluster calculation, CDCC, radiative capture reaction are planned but not yet available.

 ## Known Problems